qMRLab/qMRLab/docs/source/gui_usage.rst

 ++++++++++++++++
 At the top, you will find a drop-down menu where you can choose the MR acquisition method that you want to be working with.
 An updated list of the available methods is here: :ref:`Methods available`

-Note that the *Options* panel will update to the appropriate window according to your selection.
+Note that the *Main* and *Options* panel will update to the appropriate window according to your selection.
 If you plan to be working mainly with a particular method, select it from the drop-down menu first, and the click on the **Set Default** button next to it.
 Next time you open qMRLab, your preferred method will be selected by default.

 Clicking on the **Open Options Panel** below the method drop-down menu will open the *Options* panel window and set its position on the right side of the *Main* panel.
 This is useful to bring back the *Options* panel window to the front if it’s hidden behind another window, to reset its position if you have resized the windows, or to reopen it in case you closed it.

 2.1.2 qMR Data Fit
 +++++++++++++++++++++++
-Clicking on the light gray **Fit qMT Data** button will change the *Main* panel to the *Fit qMR Data* view.
-This is where you can load your data files for fitting and for viewing the resulting parameters maps.

-Click the big **Fit Data** button only when you have selected your data files, set up your protocol and fitting options and are ready to begin the fitting process, which, depending on the size of your data and the method, can take from a few minutes to a couple of hours.
+Click on the big **Fit Data** button only when you have selected your data files, set up your protocol and fitting options and are ready to begin the fitting process, which, depending on the size of your data and the method, can take from a few minutes to a couple of hours.
 The **Save Results** button will prompt you to save a .mat file with the results of your data fit. **Load Results** will load previously saved results and display them.
 Refer to this section :ref:`3.
 Data Fitting` for more information.

 2.1.3 qMR Data Simulator
 ++++++++++++++++++++++++++++++++
-The three light gray buttons allows you to choose between three different data simulation mode: **Single Voxel Curve**, **Sensitivity Analysis** and **Multi Voxel Distribution**.
-Clicking on any one of these buttons will bring the corresponding interface to the *Main* panel.
-When any of these interfaces are active, clicking on the big dark gray **Simulate Data** button will launch the simulation using the current setting.
+The buttons of this menu allow you to choose between different data simulation mode.
+All Methods that involve a data fitting procedure present at least the following simulations: **Single Voxel Curve**, **Sensitivity Analysis** and **Multi Voxel Distribution**.
+Clicking on any one of these buttons will bring the corresponding interface in a floating window.
+When any of these interfaces are opened, clicking on the **update** button will launch the simulation using the current options (defined in the *Options* panel).
 The **Save Results** button will prompt you to save a .mat file with the current simulation results. **Load Results** will load previously saved simulation results and display them in the appropriate panel.
 Refer to this section :ref:`4.
 Simulation` for more information.

 Single Voxel Curve
 ______________________